 One of the most common skin afflictions that pester an average person is blackheads.
 This affects almost anyone even those who technically have good skin.
 Even if you have very few dark spots or seldom breakout, this skin affliction can still find its way in your skin especially your T-zone.

-During summer, these tiny pore plugs become even more prevalent because we sweat more and produce more oil that contribute to its formation.
+During summer, these tiny pore plugs become even more prevalent because we sweat more and produce more oil that contributes to its formation.

 It is unpleasant to look at and make us stress out even more.

 There are countless blogs talking about how to get rid of blackheads but why is it that we find that it isn’t working for us?
 Or if it did at one point, why is it not having a lasting effect?

 Let’s explore the possible reasons why blackheads continue to be a daily nuisance for everyone.

 Our skin is covered by hair follicles that can collect oil, sebum, skin debris and dirt.
 A hair follicle may also get infected if bacteria gets into it that may cause pimples, boils, or other skin infections.
 (1)

 An open comedo or blackheads is a clogged hair follicle that is oxidized, thus giving the blackened color and that’s why it is called a “blackhead.”
 If it is a closed comedo, it results in the formation of “whiteheads” instead.